Jerz > Writing > [ Academic | Technical ]

 This document briefly describes how to write and deliver a formal oral presentation on an academic or professional subject.
 It should be useful for anyone who wants to know how to speak in public.

-Note: by “technical information,” I don’t necessarily mean computers or microsurgery; giving an oral presentation on any subject–your garden, a music album, or a novel — can be “technical” whenever its primary purpose is to communicate complex information.
+Note: by “formal presentation,” I don’t necessarily mean a Shakespeare monologue or a scientific treatise on robot-assisted microsurgery.
+Giving an oral presentation on any subject–your favorite book, current events, a family story–can be “formal” and “technical” whenever its primary purpose is to communicate complex information.

 The content is the most obvious component of any oral presentation — after all, if you are talking, you had better have something worthwhile to say.
-But an oral presentation — no matter how well-written — is only as effective as its delivery.
+But a presentation is only as effective as its delivery.

 - Why are you delivering this oral presentation?